May. 17, 2023

-HARRISBURG – As part of their town’s Knotweed Festival on Saturday, Aug.
-13, the Blairsville Police Department and state Rep. Jim Struzzi (R-Indiana) will be partnering to help constituents with free replacement of license plates that have become difficult to read.
+HARRISBURG – As part of the Blairsville Food Truck Festival taking place this Saturday, May 20,, state Rep. Jim Struzzi (R-Indiana) and the Blairsville Borough Police Department are partnering to help constituents with free replacement of license plates that have become difficult to read.

 “A registration plate is deemed illegible when one or more numbers or letters cannot be recognized from 50 feet or if the registration plate shows any blistering, peeling, discoloration or loss of reflectivity,” said Blairsville Police Chief Louie Sacco.
-“It’s an honor that Rep. Struzzi is willing to work together to provide this valuable public safety-related service to area residents.”
+“We appreciate Rep. Struzzi and his staff for working with us to provide this valuable public safety-related service to area residents.”

-Struzzi’s license plate event takes place from 11 a.m. to 4 p.m. at the festival, which will be held on West Market Street near the Diamond.
+Struzzi’s license plate event takes place from 2-5 p.m. at the festival, which will be held on West Market Street at the Diamond in Blairsville.